-Prepare fatigue cards for people supporting the driver, as in the example on the next page used by Adventure Specialties.
+Prepare fatigue cards for leaders supporting the driver as in this example.

 Hey Amigo, Your Job is Really Important!

 You must stay awake and check that your driver is not showing any of the following signs.
 If they do show any of these signs, then you need to tell them.
 They will probably pull over and have a break.
 If you get sleepy, also tell your driver ...we must have someone awake at all times.